numustafa/pyml/README.md

 # pyml
-Assignments of my Python Course at TU Berlin
+Assignments of my Python Course at TU Berlin.
+The Repository contains My Practice file, My solutions to the assignments & my solutions to the Final Exam.